Lechazo de Castilla y León

 Lechazo asado (roast lamb), shown above, is a typical dish from the province of Valladolid and others castilian provinces.

 Lechazo de Castilla y León is a protected-origin food product in the European Union consisting of milk-fed lamb meat, produced in Castile and León (Spain).
 The Geographical indication (GI) was authorized in 1997.
 The GI encompasses 483 farms from all of the grain-producing counties of Castilla y León, producing more than 167,000 lechazos per year.
 The Indicación Geográfica Protegida (I.G.P.)
 Council headquarters is located in Zamora, Spain.

 The Spanish term lechazo refers to a young sheep that is still suckling.
 Per the I.G.P., lechazo de Castilla y León must be of the Churra, Castellana or Ojalada breeds, and the lambs must have been fed only their mothers' milk.
 Lechazo meat is a highly esteemed delicacy in the region.
-Roast lamb and lamb chops are a prized traditional food in Castile, and a widespread dish in the region's restaurants and taverns.
+Roast lamb and lamb chop are prized traditional foods in Castile, and a widespread dish in the region's restaurants and taverns.